SamSamhuns/tensorflow_training/README.md

 ## Data Preparation

 Assuming the data directory must be organized according to the following structure, with sub-directories having class names containing images.
-THe CIFAR-10 dataset in JPG fomrat can be acquired from <https://github.com/YoongiKim/CIFAR-10-images> for a sample train and test.
+THe CIFAR-10 dataset in JPG format can be acquired from <https://github.com/YoongiKim/CIFAR-10-images> for a sample train and test.

 i.e.